realpasha/sdk-js/recipes/frameworks/React.md

 ## `@directus/sdk-js` with React

-### With hooks (the awesome way)
+### With hooks (recommended)

 > Live demo available via [stackblitz](https://stackblitz.com/edit/directus-react-hooks?file=index.tsx)

-Imagine that you would just need to import a function which manages your response, state, errors and loading-state handling.
-All this within one line.
-With the React hooks strategy this is so simple:
+By relying on hooks, you're able to import a function which manages your response, state, errors and loading-state handling, all in one line:

 ```tsx
 import React from 'react';